-This lets you specify where the value for each field should come from.
+Specify where the value for each field should come from.
 Values must be valid for the field type (integer, string, etc).
-Options available are dependent on field type or component.
+The options below may vary depending on the field type or component.

-Set a UUID: This will generate and set a new universally unique identifier as the default value for this field.
+4) Set a UUID: Use this if you want Internal to generate and set a new universally unique identifier as the prefilled value for this field.